 Down Jacket or Fleece

 I always take a fleece and a down jacket with me.
 I wear a fleece when I am hiking and the down jacket when I rest or in the evenings in the camp.
 Currently, I am using the Montbell U.L.
 Down Parka.
-Here is a list of the best down jackets and fleeces in case you are looking for a newer model.

-Also an external battery or a Solar Charger to charge all your USB devices is good to have.
-I charge my headlamp, camera and my Suunto watch with it.
 Also you should consider to take a compass (a global compass can be used on the southern and on the northern parts of the globe) and a paper map with you in case your electronic devices do not work for some reason.
 My compass even has a small thermometer on it.

 Long Merino Underwear, gloves and cap